 Pursuant to the Israeli Companies Law, a director may be qualified as an independent director if such director is either (i) an external director; or (ii) a director that serves as a board member less than nine years and the audit committee has approved that he or she meets the independence requirements of an external director.
 A majority of the members serving on the audit committee must be independent under the Israeli Companies Law.
 In addition, an Israeli company whose shares are publicly traded may elect to adopt a provision in its articles of association pursuant to which a majority of its board of directors will constitute individuals complying with certain independence criteria prescribed by the Israeli Companies Law.
 We have not included such a provision in our articles of association.
-Pursuant to Israeli regulations adopted in January 2011, directors who comply with the independence requirements of NASDAQ and the SEC are deemed to comply with the independence requirements of the Israeli Companies Law.
+Pursuant to Israeli regulations adopted in January 2011, directors who comply with the independence requirements of the Israeli Companies I aw